ShameeraC/Network_Enabled_Camera_Trap/README.md

 # Network-Enabled Camera Trap
-This project deals with improving exisitng research equipment for ornithologists.
-One of the major concerns faced by researchers studying eagles in the Kalahari includes the inability to confirm whether camera traps are working once they are set up in a tree.
-He also has no way of telling if the camera trap has moved from its set position due to issues with mounting.
-They also cannot confirm whether the camera is positioned correctly or that it is on.
-This means that months of research can be missed due to simple errors.
+This project deals with improving existing research equipment for ornithologists.
+One of the major concerns faced by researchers studying red-winged starlings at the University of Cape Town and its surrounding area, is that they are lacking the necessary funds and manpower to monitor their feeding and nesting behaviour.
+To address this issue, our team has decided to design a network-enabled camera trap.

+The camera trap uses a PIR sensor to trigger a photo being taken.
+The photo is then saved to an  SD card, along with environmental data such as temperature and humidity measured by the camera trap's sensor.
+Afterwards, the camera trap uploads the saved image to Google Drive as well.

 This repository details the design, testing, documentation and implementation of a network-enabled camera trap aimed at solving these problems completed by [Shameera Cassim](https://github.com/ShameeraC), [Thato Khoabane](https://github.com/kingtysen1969), [Litha Nohashe](https://github.com/lithanohasheUCT) and [Stefan Friedrich](https://github.com/stefanfriedric).

 ## File Structure
 ### Subsystems
 This folder includes 4 subfolders - one for each submodule in the system.
 These are:
-Camera System;
+ * Camera System
-Communication;
+    * By Stefan Friedrich
+ * Communication
+    * By Shameera Cassim
-Mounting and Housing; and
+ * Mounting and Housing
+    * By Litha Nohashe
-Power Management.
+ * Power Management
+    * By Thato Khaboane

 ### Documentation
 Contains all relevant documentation for the project including project submissions.